y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

+- <time>Dec 04, 2023-Dec 12, 2023</time> Spoke with a bunch of different people and had an interview!

 - <time>Dec 04, 2023</time> Got a response!

 - <time>Dec 03, 2023</time> Waiting for a work trial, in the meanwhile check [this](https://www.lesswrong.com/posts/Kwb29ye3qsvPzoof8/20-strategies-for-avoiding-deceptive-alignment-1) out!